spryker/spryker-docs/docs/dg/dev/guidelines/testing-guidelines/testing-best-practices/best-practices-for-effective-testing.md

 ---
 title: Best practices for effective testing
-description: The article describes how to write and organize your tests efficiently.
+description: The article describes how to write and organize your tests efficiently for your Spryker based projects.
 last_updated: Jun 16, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/testing-best-practices